ShiftCodeEU/NextJS-appDir-T3/README.md

   </a>
 </p>

-> NextJS T3 app with PreactJS instead of React.
-Also using TypeScript, tRPC and Tailwind.
+> NextJS T3 appDir template using TypeScript, tRPC and Tailwind.

 ## Demo